-Beth Abraham offers several opportunities for adult learning throughout the year with Rabbi Ginsberg and Cantor Raizen.
+Beth Abraham offers several opportunities for adult learning throughout the year.
 Some of these include:

 Adult B’nei Mitzvah Class

 Are you someone who never had a Bar or Bat Mitzvah?
-Rabbi Ginsberg and Cantor Raizen are currently preparing a group of adults who were not previously Bar or Bat Mitzvahed.
-During the past year, Rabbi Ginsberg taught the structure and meaning of the service and prayers, while Cantor Raizen prepared the students to chant Haftarah and Torah.
-This culminated with the class participating during Shabbat services on Feb.
-29, 2020.
+On occasion, this class is offered by the Rabbi and Cantor.
 If you are interested in pursuing this in the future, let us know and we’ll keep you informed when there is another class formed.

 Shabbat Kiddush Learning Sessions – currently postponed

 Cantor Raizen periodically leads trope training classes for both Torah and Haftarah.
 Many of those who complete trope training join our Beth Abraham “Yad Squad” as lay Torah and Haftarah readers who participate in our weekly Shabbat services.
 Please contact Cantor Raizen if interested.